-In case you can’t experience it on Digital Concert Hall, here’s a live performance with the Munich Phil in 1990:
+And here’s a live performance with the Munich Phil in 1990:

 Call Me Old-Fashioned, but Celibidache’s laborious approach to achieving a “transcendent experience” made a novel take on Zen and the Art of Rehearsal that the Tang masters would hardly have recognised.
 S-Simon Rattle, the orchestra’s chief conductor from 2002, adopted a very different style of working with musicians; click here for their Bruckner 7 at a 2014 concert in memory of his predecessor the great Claudio Abbado.